 #2: Training Improves Customer Service

-Training impacts customer service at nearly every touch point with the customer.
+Training your baristas impacts customer service at nearly every touch point with the customer.
 Customers can tell the difference between an untrained employee and a trained and educated employee.

 #3: Training Reduces Turn over – Saving You Time & Money